Apply for a BECC Action Group

 A core group is responsible for applying for an AG and for its coordination.
 The AG must encourage participation, and be open to, other interested researchers within BECC.
 Applicants are encouraged to anchor the AG in BECCs Research Themes before submission.
 The decision to fund a proposed AG is made by the BECC board.
 It is not possible to apply for funding to extend the time of an AG.

-If you are planning a workshop within your AG, it is possible to apply for extra funding.
+If you are planning a workshop before/within/after your AG, it is possible to apply for extra funding.

 Reporting of outcome and communication of results